roob-p/SkipUacTask-PlayniteExtension/README.md

 ## Notes:
 - Tell me if you would you like to have a new feature or the support for an other launcher.
 Feel free to report bugs or problems.
 - In future I may add support for other launchers.
 I haven't try Bethesda, Indiegala, Xbox Game and Xbox Game Pass.
+- If you start Steam games with parameters, Steam will ask you if you want to run the game with those parameters.
+Therefore, I have disabled the arguments for Steam (I've left comments).
 - From what I've observed, GOG launcher has a service that ensures to execute things with elevated privileges when needed, so SkipUacTask will not affect GOG's games.
 - Based on my tests, EA App can't run games like administrator.
 - Amazon Games doesn't require the launcher to be started.
 However, I haven't added support for it yet.
 Let me know if there are Amazon Games that require administrator privileges.